raspberrypilearning/cd-beginner-unity-sushi/en/step_3.md

 The next thing you need is a scene.
 In fact, you already have this because the game started with one.
 You just need to save it.

 + Go to the top menu and choose **File > Save Scene as...**.
 You'll need to give the scene a name and choose a location to save it in.
 Call it `MazeRoboBegins` and save it in the "Scenes" folder (it's inside the "Assets" folder).

+--- collapse ---
+---
+title: Saving your work
+---

++ Remember to save regularly as you go along, so that you don't accidentally lose all your hard work!

++ To save, click **File > Save Scenes**, or press the `Ctrl` (`Cmd` on a Mac!) and `S` keys together.

+--- /collapse ---